hanxiaomax/rose/README.md

 **You are all set!
 Now you can use RoseApp to filter ROS bag files.**

+No Ros bag file?
+No problem!
+Download [webviz demo.bag](https://storage.googleapis.com/cruise-webviz-public/demo.bag) and have a try!

 ## Usage

 ### Command Line Interface